fmborges2/PC_Classifier/README.md

 The pip's link is https://pypi.org/project/kseg-py/

-The example archive shows the operation of the module in its 3 different applications.
+The example file shows the operation of the module in its 3 different applications.